yoonspark/daedam/README.md

 Note that audience can only read `offers` while a moderator can only read `calls`.

-## Getting Started
+## Deployment

-The application has been deployed to Heroku at [https://daedam.herokuapp.com](https://daedam.herokuapp.com), so you can interact with it over the network.
-API documentation can be found [here](./apidoc.md).
+The application has been deployed to Heroku at [https://daedam.herokuapp.com](https://daedam.herokuapp.com).

+## API Reference

+Documentation of supported endpoints and their details can be found [here](./apidoc.md).

+## Local Hosting

-You can also test it locally with the following steps.
+You can also host the application locally with the following steps.

 ### 1. Installing Dependencies